 I was also able to speak in French for a whole evening, dropping in an English word every now and then but all in all expressing myself quite clearly.
 I’ve been missing this language.

 Lastly, I took contact with a Japanese friend after postponing for too long and it was so nice hearing from her.
 I am also still able to write without much struggle in Japanese which is reassuring.

 In brief, language studies in June were mostly focused on socialising.

 After reading this inspiring post by Tiia I decided I wanted to give some thought to the achievements in my language learning life.
 It’s so easy to see the mistakes, to get frustrated when I don’t accomplish as much as I want, but I shouldn’t forget the big picture.
+That is when reflection gets necessary.
 I went a long way since I started tackling English in school until now.
 So here I am, celebrating the good stuff!

-Before – About 10 years ago and before moving abroad I understood spoken and written English well, but whenever I had to write a simple message I spent a lot of time looking for words.
-Still the result was not always excellent.
-Here is a fun + very embarrassing example: I was recently cleaning up my inbox when I found an old email I had sent to a band I saw live and really liked.
-Trying to express my admiration I ended up writing them that their music really turned me on.
-No, that is not what I meant to say.
+Before – About 10 years ago and before moving abroad I understood spoken and written English, but whenever I had to write a simple message I spent a lot of time looking for words.
+Still, the result was not always excellent.
+Also, I made many more mistakes while speaking.
+So much so that a friend once told me I should go and see my English teacher again…

-After – Now, almost 5 years into living abroad (2 of which in London) I feel confident enough to write a (still imperfect) blog almost completely in English.
-In the meantime I haven’t accidentally hit on anyone, which is worth some serious self-high-five.
+After – Now, almost 5 years into living abroad (2 of which in London) I use English daily for work and in my private life.
+In the meantime, no one told me I better take some more English lessons, which is worth some serious self-high-five.

 After – Despite being rusty and not having practised for a long time I can still have a smooth conversation with a native speaker.
 I hope to have the chance to speak soon and get back to my best Japanese-speaking self, but until then it’s good to keep in mind that I made huge progress since I started.